Especially this time of year, you or someone you know may experience feelings of anxiety or depression.

 In a recent study, when given a choice between M&M’s and grapes, individuals in a positive mood were more likely to choose the grapes!
 It's true!
 The results of these studies lend support to a growing body of research that suggests that positive mood facilitates resistance to temptation!

-Even if you aren’t officially diagnosed with depression, try and see how eating 8 or more daily servings of fruits and vegetables can truly help you stay motivated and resist temptation.
+Even if you aren’t officially diagnosed with anxiety or depression, try and see how eating 8 or more daily servings of fruits and vegetables can truly help you stay motivated and resist temptation.
 Prove to yourself that a good mood can lead to eating good food!
 And, that good food can lead to a good mood!

 - Beezhold BL, Johnston CS, Daigle DR. Vegetarian diets are associated with healthy mood states: a cross-sectional study in Seventh Day Adventist adults.
 Nutr J. 2010 Jun 1;9:26.